rycolab/website/content/classes/aflt-s22/main.md

 You can find more information on the course project and the detialed instructions for it [here](https://drive.google.com/file/d/1sGsF2UWIaVYFNTiqB3HUexRaf8b3zucs/view?usp=sharing).

 ## Course Project Ideas
-The teaching staff has compiled a list of recent papers, whose replication, would make for a great project.
+The teaching staff has compiled a list of recent papers, whose replication would make for a great project.
 However, you should feel free to come up with other ideas as well.

 Here is the list we have compiled:
 <table class="table">